ICC chief prosecutor visits Sudan after one year | Africanews

 A year ago he visited the country for talks on outstanding arrest warrants over crimes committed during the 2003 Darfur war under ousted president Omar al Bashir.

-"The ICC prosecutor and a court delegation will hold a number of meetings with senior officials and he will be visiting the Darfur region," according to the local media.
+"The ICC prosecutor and a court delegation will hold several meetings with senior officials and he will be visiting the Darfur region," according to the local media.

 Khan's visit will continue until August 25, His visit this year is the third by an ICC prosecutor to Sudan since Bashir's ouster in April 2019.